 5 tips for managing your small business during the holidays

-Ramped-up holiday spending is the perfect opportunity to make up for lost revenue that you experienced over the past 18 months.
+Ramped-up holiday spending is the perfect opportunity to make up for any dips in revenue earlier in the year.
 By planning well, you may even exceed your sales goals.
 Here are five tips to quickly pave your path to success.

 1. Set goals

 Use Small Business Saturday as a marker.
 This national holiday, founded by American Express and co-sponsored by the Small Business Administration, celebrates America’s small businesses.
-It lands on the Saturday after Thanksgiving, and in 2021, that’s Nov.
-27. Make preparing for that date your primary target.
+This year, nearly 6 in 10 holiday shoppers plan to participate in Small Business Saturday, according to a Bankrate survey—even more than those who plan to shop on Black Friday.
+Small Business Saturday lands on the Saturday after Thanksgiving, and in 2022, that’s Nov.
+26. Make preparing for that date your primary target.